|

 exercise the discipline and remain determined to do the right thing even

+when we are asked otherwise.
 Timothy Geithner, the current US Treasury Secretary wrote this of his

 colleague, Ms Christine Lagarde, the French Finance Minister –